Support our Nonprofit Magazine!

 When I first began struggling with anorexia as a teenager, I couldn’t understand why I was doing what I was doing.
 So when I was finally set on a path to recovery and given the vocabulary to explain what was going on in my head, I finally had power over all of it.
 It’s a method I’ve heard about called “name it to tame it.”

-Using Journaling Prompts for Self-Awareness
+Using Journaling Prompts for Self-Awareness in Eating Disorder Recovery

 In addition to using words to explain what I am going through, self-awareness has also been key.